WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

 - *WaterRightRegulations.shp*.
 Shapefile for special interest water right areas.

+## Storage for WaDE 2.0 Source and Processed Water Data
+The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
+Please contact WaDE staff if unavailable or if you have any questions about the data.
+- New Mexico Regulatory Data: https://drive.google.com/drive/folders/1wp_jw4HsV59q1f4Pd-p5v7xr2kTbs-tQ?usp=drive_link

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share NMOSE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *[NM_RegulatoryInfo Schema Mapping to WaDE_QA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/NewMexico/Regulatory/NM_RegulatoryInfo%20Schema%20Mapping%20to%20WaDE_QA.xlsx)*.
-Six executable code files were used to extract the NMOSE's water rights data from the above mentioned input files.
-Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining four code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file _(RegulatoryReportingUnits_fact)_ is depended on the previous files.
-Those Six code files are as follows...
+For a complete mapping outline, see *NMre_RegulatoryInfo Schema Mapping to WaDE.xlsx*.
+Several WaDE csv input files will be created in order to extract the water rights data from the above mentioned input.
+Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
+Those python files include the following...

-- 0_NMRegulatorySourceDataPreprocess.ipynb
-- 1_NMre_Date.py
-- 2_NMre_Organizations.py
-- 3_NMre_ReportingUnits.py
-- 4_NMre_RegulatoryOverlay.py
-- 5_NMre_RegulatoryReportingUnits_fact.py
+- **1_XXre_PreProcessRegulatoryData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
+All datatype conversions occur here.
+- **2_XXre_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: date.csv, organization.csv, reportingunits.csv, regulatoryoverlays.csv, regulatoryreportingunits.csv, etc.
+- **3_XXre_WRSiteRegulatoryID.ipynb**: used to pair regulatory overlay information to water allocation information using an overlay on water allocation site information within the boundaries of the regulation.
+- **4_XXwr_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

 ***
-### 0) Code File: 0_NMRegulatorySourceDataPreprocess.ipynb
+## Code File: 1_XXre_PreProcessRegulatoryData.ipynb
-Purpose: Pre-process the state agency input data files and merge them into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
 - InterstateStreamCompactRegions_input.csv